casperjs/casperjs/docs/faq.rst

 How do I use PhantomJS page module API in casperjs?
 ---------------------------------------------------

-After casperjs.start(), you have phantomjs page module available in casper.page
+After casperjs.start(), you have phantomjs page module available in casper.page (http://docs.casperjs.org/en/latest/modules/casper.html#page)

 You can simply do like below::

   casper.page.pageModuleApi()

+PhantomJS Web Page API: http://phantomjs.org/api/webpage/

 How do I provide my implementation of a remote resource?